StefanZietsman/Sticky_notes/README.md

 Once users are registered, using Django management, users can add their own sticky_note with manipulation tools by logging on to ‘http://localhost:8000’ with your http browser.

+Unit testing

+To unit test app, run command 'python manage.py test posts' in terminal in the path where 'manage.py' is located.

 A section for credits

 Thank you to the creators of Django module and Bootstrap.